 Parrillan – The new alfresco bar & grill restaurant from the team behind Barrafina.
 Beautifully seasoned cuts of meat, seafood and vegetables for you to cook to your liking on your own mini charcoal parrilla.
-Stunning views over the canal to boot.
+The Coal Drops Yard location has stunning views to boot.

-Chapel Down Gin Works – Enjoy the best of English food and drink with plates featuring the likes of Dorset crab, duck with apricot and grilled dough, sirloin with smoked anchovy butter and stone bass with razor clams.
+Chapel Down Gin Works – This canalside restaurant and gin distillery offers plates featuring the likes of Dorset crab, duck with apricot and grilled dough, sirloin with smoked anchovy butter and stone bass with razor clams.

 Coal Office Designer Tom Dixon and acclaimed chef Assaf Granit have cooked up something new in this Coal Drops Yard restaurant.